 510 or the Instructions for Form 720.

 You must use electronic funds transfer to make all federal tax deposits (such as deposits of employment tax, excise

 tax, and corporate income tax).
 Generally, electronic fund transfers are made using the Electronic Federal Tax Payment System

 (EFTPS).
 EFTPS is a free service provided by the Department of Treasury.
-If you do not want to use EFTPS, you can arrange
+If you don't want to use EFTPS, you can arrange for

-for your tax professional, financial institution, payroll service, or other trusted third party to make electronic deposits
+your tax professional, financial institution, payroll service, or other trusted third party to make electronic deposits on

 To get more information or to enroll in EFTPS, call 1-800-555-4477 (business), 1-800-316-6541 (individual), or 1-800-733-4829

 (TTY/TDD).
 You can also visit the EFTPS website at www.eftps.gov